TRIQS/itertools/doc/examples.md

 @section compiling Compiling the examples

 All examples have been compiled on a MacBook Pro with an Apple M2 Max chip.
-At the point of writing this documentation only gcc-13 has implemented the required `std::ranges` for some of the examples.
+At the point of writing this documentation only gcc has implemented the required `std::ranges` for some of the examples.
-We therefore used gcc 13.2.0 together with cmake 3.27.2.
+We therefore used gcc 15.2.0 together with cmake 4.1.2.

 Assuming that the actual example code is in a file `main.cpp` and that the `print.hpp` (see below) is in the same directory, the following generic `CMakeLists.txt` should work for all examples:

 ```cmake
 cmake_minimum_required(VERSION 3.20)